-Multicast connections are connections between one or more senders and a number of members of a group which suites very well to these applications.
-As the main aim of multicasting is to be able to send data from a sender to the members of a group in an efficient manner, this mode of communication is important due to the increased use of new point to multipoint applications, like web-based e-learning, web-based radio and TV, other collaborative environments, and movies/video on-demand video.
-Extensions of multicasting include videoconferencing and teleconferencing applications where each node in the group can be a sender as well.
+Extensions of multicasting include teleconferencing applications where each node in the group can be a sender as well.
 These applications may use separate trees for each sender or may utilize a common/shared tree.
 While former requires more resources in the routers to maintain multiple trees, the later may result in longer delivery paths and hence consume more network resources resulting in decreased throughput and increased delay.

-In scalable Multicasting, where by adopting Multicast group addressing in the Internet help eliminate the need for the source to know the identity of all the receivers.
-In this paradigm, packets are delivered to each recipient who has declared its membership in the multicast group.
-The routers, using one of many algorithms, determine an optimal distribution tree spanning each recipient node and forward data packets along this tree.
-Moreover, the routers at the branching vertices automatically create copies of the data packets and send them Arshad Shaikh Isra university Hyderabad, Pakistan along each branch.
-Also, since nodes are allowed to join or leave multicast sessions, this results in a dynamic distribution tree [1, 1a].
-The current best-effort nature of Internet is posing many challenges for multicasting real-time video streams [3] or other near-real time multicasting [Safi].
-Mobile Ad-hoc Networks (MANETs) which are infrastructure-less collection of mobile nodes communicating over wireless link (a short range CSMA/CA transceiver) with nodes in their range is drastically different that the wired networks.
-In this network, each node in a MANET agrees to act as a router for other nodes, i.e., forwards their packets, hence establishing a multi-hop end to end communication network [4].
-With the flexibility that MANETs provide, multicasting is more challenging due to node mobility and frequent changes in topology.
-In this case, the multicast distribution structure, represented as tree, needs to be updated continuously and hence the protocols designed for multicasting in wired networks do not typically perform well in MANETs as well.
-A point to be noted is that the multicast routing protocols for MANETs can exploit the inherent wireless broadcast available locally at each node to avoid making explicit copies of multicast data packets.
-This enables that the branching decision to be made in a distributed fashion contrary to the wired networks where each router needs to make explicit copies to create branches.
+In contrast to the wired networks are Mobile Ad-hoc Networks (MANETs) which are infrastructure-less collection of mobile nodes communicating over wireless link (a short range CSMA/CA transceiver) with nodes in their range.
+Each node in a MANET agrees to act as a router for other nodes, i.e., forwards their packets, hence establishing a multi-hop end to end communication network [3].
+Multicasting in MANETs is more challenging due to node mobility and frequent changes in topology.
+The multicast distribution structure (e.g. tree) needs to be updated continuously; and hence protocols designed for multicasting in wired networks do not perform well in MANETs.
+Further, it is interesting to note that the multicast routing protocols for MANETs can exploit the inherent wireless broadcast available locally at each node to avoid making explicit copies of multicast data packets.
+Hence, the branching decision can be made in a distributed fashion as opposed to the wired networks where each router needs to make explicit copies to create branches.

-To the best of knowledge, several protocols for multicasting in MANETs have been proposed and studied in literature; none seems to make use of the local broadcast property of MANETs [references or names].
+Several protocols for multicasting in MANETs have been proposed and studied in literature; however, a few make use of the local broadcast property of MANETs.

-The authors of this work have proposed a Simple, Lightweight and Intuitive Multicast protocol called "SLIM" [2].
+This paper proposes a Simple, Lightweight and Intuitive Multicast protocol called "SLIM".
 The proposed protocol is highly scalable and as reliable as the scheme that utilizes multiple separate unicast connections from source to the destinations.
-SLIM is independent of the underlying unicast protocol yet it makes use of the underlying unicast protocol to determine paths between source and the destination nodes, thus it showed that our approach is very promising.
-Now we study our scheme for scalability and reliability and present the results of simulations conducted in this paper.
+SLIM is independent of the underlying unicast protocol yet it makes use of the underlying unicast protocol to determine paths between source and the destination nodes.

-The rest of the paper is organized as follows: next section (Section II) presents background and gives a short literature review for MANETs.
-Section III highlights the proposed SLIM protocol.
-Section IV presents the results of simulations and Section V presents the conclusion, highlighting some future research directions, which is followed by references.
+The rest of the paper is organized as follows: next section (Section II) presents a review of some of the important multicasting approaches for MANETs.
+Section III describes the proposed SLIM protocol.
+Section IV presents the conclusion, highlighting some future research directions.

-2. BACKGROUND LITERATURE REVIEW
+2. LITERATURE REVIEW